There are fast-paced startups where execution is mission-critical.

 Even establishing the right protocol of touching base with the team and management is dependent on communication.
 This should be outlined as early as possible and regular virtual meetings or chats should be in place.

 Some remote employees feel like full-time freelancers who are assigned a specific project which should be completed.
 They take ownership of the product and approach it as a one-man show.
-That’s rarely the paradigm which a company defines for its staff.
+That’s rarely the paradigm that a company defines for its staff.

 I always recommend my mentees and new remote hires to over-communicate.
 That has rarely resulted in actual over-communication – often times it’s still far below the volume of interactions which an office team has effectively.